EXIT STRATEGIES: BUILDING A BUSINESS FOR SALE

 Second, you must know who it is that wants whatever you have to offer.
 This is the beginning piece of what I will cover further down but, to put it simply, it’s crucial to know your buyers.
 Having a targeted client helps save a lot of time and unnecessary expense, as well as gives your strategies an overall focus.

 Finally, you need to have a way for that person previously mentioned to get what you’re selling.
 While all of these are important, this is the most crucial one of the three.
 That said, you must have the first two pieces in order before you get to this step.
-This leads us to the real meat of this write-up.
+This leads us to the real meat of this write-up: strategy.

 Strategic Marketing Plans

 I promise that marketing is not a dirty word and is the actual life source of successful businesses.
 In my personal experience, most people have an aversion to marketing for two reasons: 1) because they don’t understand it and 2) they have tried something in the past without a focus and it failed to bring a return.
-Anyone in business, myself included, has spent money on something that didn’t pan out at one point or another.
+Anyone in business, myself included, has spent money on some strategy that didn’t pan out at one point or another.
 That doesn’t mean it should be avoided altogether.